-3.1 HECM (FHA/HUD Product) Features (Revised December 2023)
+3.1 HECM (FHA/HUD Product) Features (Revised May & December 2024)

-- National Maximum Lending Limit: \$1,149,825 for all case numbers assigned on or after 1/1/2024 - Non-recourse loan - Available to homeowners 62 and older - No restrictions of the use of loan proceeds - Some income and credit qualifications required - HECM for Purchase is available - Eligible property types: Single Family, 1-4-unit, Condo, PUD, and some manufactured homes - Federally insured - Funds available as: lump sum cash, line of credit, term (monthly income for set period), tenure (monthly income for as long as borrower lives in home), or combination of the above for Adjustable products only - Fixed products require Lump Sum Cash out of all available proceeds. - Origination and 3rd. party costs may be financed into the loan - Minimum balance requirement for line of credit of \$50.00 - No equity shares option
+- National Maximum Lending Limit: \$1,209,750 for all case numbers assigned on or after 1/1/2025 - Non-recourse loan - Available to homeowners 62 and older - No restrictions of the use of loan proceeds - Some income and credit qualifications required - HECM for Purchase is available - The following property types are eligible for HECM financing: - Site Built Housing (one- to four-units, one-unit with an Accessory Dwelling Unit (ADU), or two- to four-units); - Condominium units in Approved Projects or Legal Phases; and - Manufactured Housing (one-unit or one-unit with an ADU). - Federally insured - Funds available as: lump sum cash, line of credit, term (monthly income for set period), tenure (monthly income for as long as borrower lives in home), or combination of the above for Adjustable products only - Fixed products require Lump Sum Cash out of all available proceeds. - Origination and 3rd. party costs may be financed into the loan - Minimum balance requirement for line of credit of \$50.00 - No equity shares option